Payum/Payum/docs/sofort/disable-notifications.md

 </errors>
 ```

-That's because the notification url you sent to Sofort is not reachable and Sofort returns error in this case.
+That's because the notification URL you sent to Sofort is not reachable and Sofort returns error in this case.
-To work around the problem you can disable notifications by setting next option:
+To work around the problem you can disable notifications by setting the additional option:

 ```php
 <?php